Categorification and the quantum Grassmannian: Introduction

 Using $\mu_k$ to denote mutation of quantum cluster seeds as in \cite{BZ} and mutation of cluster tilting objects as \cite{BIRS}, we prove:

-\begin{theorem}[Theorem~\ref{thm:main}] The two matrices $B$ and $L$ associated to $T$ are compatible.
-Furthermore, mutation of cluster tilting objects is consistent with mutation of seed data, i.e. the pair associated to the mutated object $\mu_k(T)$ is the mutated pair $\mu_k(B, L)$. \end{theorem}
+\begin{theorem}[Theorem~\ref{thm:main}] The two matrices $\mat{B}$ and $\mat{L}$ associated to $T$ are compatible.
+Furthermore, mutation of cluster tilting objects is consistent with mutation of seed data, i.e.~the pair associated to the mutated object $\mu_k(T)$ is the mutated pair $\mu_k(\mat{B}, \mat{L})$. \end{theorem}

-This means that our original category $\CM(A)$ knows the quasi-commutation rules for quantum clusters, by direct computation from cluster tilting objects.
-Note that we do not need to pass to some related category of graded objects with finite dimensional Hom-spaces, as one might have expected.
+This theorem means that our original category $\CM(A)$ provides consistent quasi-commutation rules for quantum clusters, by direct computation from cluster tilting objects.
+Note that we do not need to use a related category of graded objects with finite dimensional homomorphism spaces, as one could have expected.

+Next we show that these quasi-commutation rules give the familiar ones for the quantum minors.
+Recall from \cite[\S5]{JKS} that $\CM(A)$ contains a collection of (rigid) rank one modules $M_I$, for each $\mm$-subset $I$ of $\{1,\ldots,\nn\}$, whose cluster characters are the classical minors (or Pl\"ucker coordinates) $\minor{I}$ in $\CC[\Grr]$.
+Furthermore, $\Ext^1(M_I, M_J)=0$ precisely when the labels $I,J$ are \emph{non-crossing} (Definition \ref{def:non-crossing}), and maximal non-crossing sets of labels correspond to cluster tilting objects in $\CM(A)$ with rank one summands.